cs231n/cs231n.github.io/assignments/2017/assignment2.md

 source /home/cs231n/myVE35/bin/activate
 ```

-We strongly, strongly recommend using Google Cloud with GPU support for the last part of this assignment (the TensorFlow or PyTorch notebooks), since your training will go much, much faster. :)
+We strongly recommend using Google Cloud with GPU support for the **Question 5** of this assignment (the TensorFlow or PyTorch notebooks), since your training will go much, much faster.
+However, it will not help on any of the other questions.

 ### Working locally
 Here's how you install the necessary dependencies:

 **(OPTIONAL) Installing GPU drivers:**
-If you choose to work locally, you are at no disadvantage for the first 3 parts of the assignment.
-For the last part, which is in TensorFlow or PyTorch, however, having a GPU will be a significant advantage.
+If you choose to work locally, you are at no disadvantage for the first parts of the assignment.
+For the last question, which is in TensorFlow or PyTorch, however, having a GPU will be a significant advantage.
 We recommend using a Google Cloud Instance with a GPU, at least for this part.
 If you have your own NVIDIA GPU, however, and wish to use that, that's fine -- you'll need to install the drivers for your GPU, install CUDA, install cuDNN, and then install either [TensorFlow](https://www.tensorflow.org/install/) or [PyTorch](http://pytorch.org/).
 You could theoretically do the entire assignment with no GPUs, though this will make training much slower in the last part.
+However, our reference code runs in 10-15 minutes on a dual-core laptop without a GPU, so it is certainly possible.

 **Installing Python 3.5+:**
 To use python3, make sure to install version 3.5 or 3.6 on your local machine.
 If you are on Mac OS X, you can do this using [Homebrew](https://brew.sh) with `brew install python3`.
 You can find instructions for Ubuntu [here](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-ubuntu-16-04).